 For information on the clpbackup.sh command, see "Reference Guide" -> "EXPRESSCLUSTER command reference" -> "Preparing for backup to a disk image (clpbackup.sh command)".

-2.16.1 Simultaneously backing up both active and standby mirror disks
+2.17.1 Simultaneously backing up both active and standby mirror disks clpmdstat --mirror <md_resource_name>

 This procedure is intended for simultaneously backing up both of active mirror disks and standby mirror disks.
 Perform the following procedure: